furkanuyar/movie-suggestions/README.md

 # Movie Suggestions
-Takes a random movie from IMDB.
-Downloads trailer if a movie has, otherwise movie poster.
-Adds related hashtags and tweets with downloaded movie media.
+Twitter bot that shares a movie with its media (trailer or poster)

 Can be reached from this twitter account: https://twitter.com/suggests_movie